-- CE1 and CE2 belong to two stations of CustomerA and CustomerB respectively, and they belong to the same VPN1. - CE1 and CE2 are connected to BEB devices via Eth1/0/1 respectively. - Access mode of Ethernet is used between CE1 and BEB1, access mode of VLAN is used between CE2 and BEB2, and Svid is set as 200. - Create layer-2 VPN1 by configuring MAC-in-MAC mode, which enable CE1 and CE2 to access each other.
+- CE1 and CE2 belong to two stations of CustomerA and CustomerB respectively, and they belong to the same VPN1. - □ CE1 and CE2 are connected to BEB devices via Eth1/0/1 respectively. - Access mode of Ethernet is used between CE1 and BEB1, access mode of VLAN is used between CE2 and BEB2, and Svid is set as 200.